lambdacube3d/lambdacube-compiler/README.md

 ## Installation

-Use `cabal install --constraint="indentation -trifecta"` to avoid to install unnecessary trifecta dependency.
+Use `make` or use `cabal install --constraint="indentation -trifecta"` to avoid to install unnecessary trifecta dependency.

 ## Hacking notes